elm-land/elm-land/docs/guide/index.md

     🚀 elm-land server
 ```

-## Running the dev server
+## Run the development server

-The _Elm Land_ CLI tool comes with a dev server built-in, so you can run your new project in the browser with the `elm-land server` command:
+_Elm Land_ comes with a built-in dev server, which lets us see our project in a web browser.
+To run a new server, we'll use the `elm-land server` command:

 ```sh
 elm-land server